agiachris/pddlgym_planners/README.md

 ## Extended Usage

-Upon importing this package in your python script, you'll simple access to both satisficing and optimal planners through the `pddlgym_planners.PlannerHandler` object; a dictionary returning a planner (after auto-installing it) given the specified planner key name.
-We provide an example below:
+Upon importing this package in your python script, you'll have easy access to both satisficing and optimal planners through the `pddlgym_planners.PlannerHandler` object; a dictionary hashing a planner name to its corresponding [PDDLPlanner](https://github.com/agiachris/pddlgym_planners/blob/master/pddlgym_planners/pddl_planner.py#L17) object.
+You may also directly import a planner with `get_planner` should you know its name and alias.
+All necessary dependencies are auto-installed for planners being used the first time.

 ```python
 # pyexample.py script